NikolayKanchevski/SierraEngine/README.md

 <br>

 **Installation:**
 Firstly, clone the repository in your favourite IDE <b><a href="https://visualstudio.microsoft.com">Visual Studio</a></b>, <b><a href="https://www.jetbrains.com/clion/">CLion</a></b>, etc.).
 Next, you will have to run a Python script what will configure the project for you.
-Navigate over to the folder where you cloned the repo and run the following command:
+Navigate over to the folder where you cloned the repo, run the command below, hit build, and pray to God that the project compiles. 🤞

 <br>